Chances are that I can learn a great deal about you with just your name, the city you live in, and few dollars.

 White Pages – Like some of the other pages, you will need the link to the page your information is on before completing the form with WhitePages.

 Unfortunately, this is not a one time thing.
 You may do this today only to discover months from now that you may need to do it once more.
 There are services that can do this for you, but these can be costly.

 Services like DeleteMe specialize in taking over this process for you, for a fee.
 My opinion, take control of your own privacy by doing some of the following.

 - Stop giving your phone number to Facebook and other social media platforms.
-TechCrunch and Gizmdo have recently reported that Facebook used numbers provided for “two-factor authentication” to target users with ads.
+TechCrunch and Gizmdo have reported that Facebook used numbers provided for “two-factor authentication” to target users with ads.

 - Review your public and shared information on social media.
 You’ve probably forgotten all of the pages and things you’ve liked on Facebook, but they haven’t.
 They also keep a running list of advertisers you interact with, which you can review HERE.

 - REMEMBER: If you aren’t paying for the service, YOU are the product.
 Facebook, Twitter, Google Searches.
 Everything you do online has value to someone, no matter how mundane.